coreos/docs/enterprise-registry/initial-setup/index.md

 ## Preparing the Database

 A MySQL RDBMS or Postgres installation with an empty database is required, and a login with full access to said database.
 The schema will be created the first time the registry image is run.
+The database install can either be pre-existing or run on CoreOS via a Docker container.

 Please have the url for the login and database available in the SQLAlchemy format: